 For most homeowners, windows are simply a functional panel used to keep your home safe, light and airy.
 However, they can actually have a significant impact on the appearance and feel of your property, as well as potentially raising the value of your home.

 Once you’ve chosen the perfect sets of windows for your home, you need to keep them looking great by cleaning and maintaining them.
 If you do this right, then your windows can last as long as 20 years.
 For homeowners who want to keep their windows pristine and give their home a bright aesthetic, here are some top tips on cleaning and maintaining your windows.
+For reliable cleaning services in Sydney, we recommend you to check out Calibre Cleaning.

 Read more after the jump: